 (John Lennon – Paul McCartney)

-The Beatles aren't primarily known as a "hard rock" artists of the 60's, but more as a trend setting group for popular music as a whole.
+The Beatles aren't primarily known as "hard rock" artists of the '60s, but as more of a trend setting group for popular music as a whole.
 They are not ranked among the likes of Cream, Jimi Hendrix, The Who or Led Zeppelin, all of which are viewed as heavy hitters of the genesis of what has become known as "classic rock" today.

 Nonetheless, The Beatles aren't forgotten within this genre.
 Daily playlists on Classic Rock radio stations around the world include later Beatles classics such as “Revolution,” “Come Together” “Back In The USSR” and “While My Guitar Gently Weeps.”
 Without a doubt, however, “Helter Skelter” can easily be referred to as the hardest and heaviest Beatles song within their entire catalog.
 It may not be as melodically satisfying as the other songs mentioned above, but the sheer energy displayed on “Helter Skelter” shows The Beatles to be as capable as anyone in offering the most ear-splitting and raucous piece of recorded music on display at that time.
 "The song has sometimes been credited as the start of heavy metal," Paul relates in his 2021 book "The Lyrics."
 "I don't know whether that's the case, but it's certainly true that the music preceding rock, the gentle and romantic dance music, was kicked over.
 We were kicking that out of the way with this song."